bjerkio/pulumi-sendgrid/README.md

 $> yarn add pulumi-sendgrid
 ```

+Currently, the provider only supports setting API Key with environment variables.
+Set `SENDGRID_API_KEY` to your token.

 ## Documentation

 Apart from this README, you can find details and examples of using the SDK in